 - Conspiring to reduce competition

 Determining Economic Harm and Criminal Intent

-Utilizing Former FBI and IRS Agents as Well as Cutting Edge Technology
+Using Former FBI and IRS Agents along with Cutting-Edge Technology

-Mr. Guthrie utilizes former special agents with the FBI and IRS to assist him in his representation of his clients as well as computer forensic experts and highly skilled forensic accountants.
-He employs the latest software technology available to organize and analyze the vast amounts of electronically stored information (ESI) typically subpoenaed by the government in these cases.
-This subpoenaed ESI usually includes not just documents, but also emails, text messages and even the hard drives from copying machines.
+Your legal team will use the latest software technology available to organize and analyze the vast amounts of electronically stored information (ESI) typically subpoenaed by the government in cases like yours.
+This subpoenaed ESI typically includes not only documents but also emails, text messages and even the hard drives from copying machines.